SlavaOig/oig-assessment/README.md

 ### Business rules
 The following business-rules are applicable:
-- A questionnaire can only be scheduled for a future date/time.
+- A survey can only be scheduled for a future date/time.
 - No "retroactive" changes are allowed.
-A questionnaire is planned for the future and will be completed in the future.
+A survey is planned for the future and will be completed in the future.
 - The end date and time are at least one hour after the beginning date and time.
-- A questionnaire will always exist in one of the following states:
+- A survey will always exist in one of the following states:
-    * Concept: The questionnaire is intentionally inactive, and cannot be administered.
+    * Concept: The survey is intentionally inactive, and cannot be administered.
-    * Scheduled: The start date and time of the questionnaire are in the future.
+    * Scheduled: The start date and time of the survey are in the future.
 No questions can be answered yet.
-    * Active: the questionnaire's start date and time are in the past, while its end date and time are in the future.
+    * Active: the survey's start date and time are in the past, while its end date and time are in the future.
 Only in this state can the questions be answered.
-    * Completed: The questionnaire's end date and time have passed.
+    * Completed: The survey's end date and time have passed.
 No more questions can be answered.

 The mentioned statuses are sequential, never skip a step, and cannot be reversed.

 ### Interface
 Build at least the following screens:
-- Create-screen for a questionnaire
+- Create-screen for a survey
-- Update-screen for a questionnaire
+- Update-screen for a survey
-- List page of questionnaires
+- List page of surveys
     * Display at least the name, startdate/time and enddate/time
     * Sort the overview-screen by startdate/time, enddate/time (by default)
-    * Create an intuitive search-function for questionnaires
+    * Create an intuitive search-function for surveys
-- A stub for the "answering-screen"; it is in this stage sufficient to display the questionnaire status.
+- A stub for the "answering-screen"; it is in this stage sufficient to display the survey status.

 ### Non-functionals
 - Create or use a pleasant user experience for the end user.
 Keep it simple but attractive.
 Explain briefly.